SamoZ256/anari_metal/README.md

 7. anariViewer renders only the upper right quarter of the example, most likely because of Retina screens
 8. All the images are rendered upside down (will be fixed soon)
 9. The 'Matte' material is currently the same as PBM material
+10. Some primitive attributes don't work, like primitive.color and primitive.attributeXX

 ## Getting Started